9dots/9dots.io-pages/Oo4T7e8.md

 ---

 ## Setup
-### Materials
+### Materials :

 - Cardstock paper
 - Masking tape
 - Scissors
 - Marbles

-### Preparation
+### Preparation:

 - Cut cardstock paper into ~1.5" wide strips

+### Project Time:

+- 45 minutes

 ## Engage

-Watch roller coaster video
+1. Watch roller coaster video

-Ask, _what types of energy are present in this video?
+2. Ask, _what types of energy are present in this video?
 At what points on the roller coaster did you see these types of energy?_

 ## Explore
 Students design and test out various methods of constructing the track and base of the roller coaster

 ## Explain

-**Gravitational Potential Energy**: The energy stored in an object as a result of its vertical position, or height.
+1. **Gravitational Potential Energy**: The energy stored in an object as a result of its vertical position, or height.

-- Application: G.P.E.=m*g*h.
+2. G.P.E.=m*g*h.
 This means that the taller the roller coaster, the more G.P.E. the marble will have, as the marble mass and the gravitational force are constants.

-**Kinetic Energy**: The energy of motion.
+3. **Kinetic Energy**: The energy of motion.

-- Application: Energy is transformed from gravitational potential energy to kinetic energy and back to gravitational potential energy.
+4. Energy is transformed from gravitational potential energy to kinetic energy and back to gravitational potential energy.
 Ask students where the energy conversions occur.

-**Law of conservation of energy**: Energy cannot be created or destroyed, but can be transformed from one form to another
+5. Energy cannot be created or destroyed, but can be transformed from one form to another

-- Application: The marble will never be able to exceed the height of the starting point of the roller coaster (implement this concept in the design of the roller coaster)
+6. Application: The marble will never be able to exceed the height of the starting point of the roller coaster (implement this concept in the design of the roller coaster)

 ## Elaborate
 Students combine their tracks and their base to produce a structure that has the greatest gravitational potential energy